kamiada/CSS-HTML-artsy-stuff/README.md

 It was quite useful to use and learn a bit more about grid display in CSS - seems to be nice to use so far.
 Where I think I made a mistake are the margins - I think there could be better way to deal with positioning elements on the screen than overusing them.

 Here is the article explaining grid: https://css-tricks.com/snippets/css/complete-guide-grid/

+## Hamburger menu

+As title say: hamburger menu.
+I am actually pretty proud of that one.